notadeejay/rbc-training/data/Week 3 Day 1/11__Adding Gradients__Exercise.md

 stretch: true
 ---

 The `background` property in CSS has several different properties that we can assign it to.
 We've previously used it to set the colour of our elements.
-We can get even more specific with those colours when we start to use **gradients**.
+We can get even more specific with those colours when we use **gradients**.
 Gradients allow us to have a background that transitions between two or more colours, and are a great way to add texture and depth to a webpage.

 There are a few different types of gradients.

 ## Linear gradients